Keith Scott (voice actor): Career

 Scott became internationally famous for his expert "matching" of cartoon characters.
-In July 1990, he was appointed an official licensed voice of Warner Bros' Looney Tunes characters for Australia, following the death of Mel Blanc in 1989, and since then he did Bugs Bunny, Daffy Duck, Tweety, Sylvester the Cat and the rest for countless animated television commercials, live shows and promotions for Warner Bros.
-Movie World, Westfield, KFC, etc. Scott had narrated a television promotion for The Looney Looney Looney Bugs Bunny Movie in 1983, and met Blanc in May 1985, taping some impersonations for the Triple M network and trading blows with their voice impressions; he did Elmer Fudd and Jack Benny, while Blanc did Bugs and Sy the Mexican.
+Between November 1989 and July 1990, he was appointed an official licensed voice of Warner Bros.'
+Looney Tunes characters for Australia following the death of legendary actor Mel Blanc on 10 July and since then, he did Bugs Bunny, Daffy Duck, Tweety, Sylvester the Cat and the rest for countless animated television commercials, live shows and promotions for Warner Bros.
+Movie World, Westfield, KFC, etc. (Note: Attributed to multiple references:) Scott had narrated a television promotion for The Looney Looney Looney Bugs Bunny Movie in 1983 and met Blanc himself in May 1985, taping some impersonations for the Triple M network and trading blows with their voice impressions; he did Elmer Fudd and Jack Benny, while Blanc did Bugs Bunny and Sy the Mexican.

-Scott was a long-time friend of Bill Scott (no relation) and Jay Ward, whom Scott had met in 1973.
-In 1991, a couple of years after Ward died in 1989, his daughter Tiffany took over Jay Ward Productions and began revitalizing the The Adventures of Rocky and Bullwinkle and Friends characters.
-At that time Scott had made a tape of all the imitations of Bullwinkle J. Moose, Boris Badenov, Dudley Do-Right and a lot of the supporting characters in March of that year.
-Tiffany got a copy of the tape from June Foray (voice of Rocky the Flying Squirrel).
-Upon hearing the tape, she realized that Scott had studied it for years, so she and Ward's wife Ramona appointed him the official voices in 1992.
-Scott performed the voice of the narrator in George of the Jungle and George of the Jungle 2, and provided the voices for Bullwinkle, Boris, Fearless Leader, The Narrator and the RBTV Announcer in the 2000 motion picture The Adventures of Rocky and Bullwinkle (for which he had been specially flown to the United States several times).
+Scott was a long-time friend of Bill Scott (no relation) and Jay Ward, the latter of whom Scott met in 1973 while working as a xerographer at Hanna-Barbera.
+After Ward died in 1989, his daughter, Tiffany, took over Jay Ward Productions in 1991 and began revitalizing The Adventures of Rocky and Bullwinkle and Friends characters.
+At that time, Scott had made a tape of all the imitations of Bullwinkle J. Moose, Boris Badenov, Dudley Do-Right and a lot of the supporting characters in March.
+Tiffany got a copy of the tape from June Foray (voice of Rocky the Flying Squirrel) and, upon hearing the tape, realized that Scott had studied it for years, so she and Ward's wife, Ramona, appointed him the official voices in 1992.
+Scott performed the voice of the narrator in both the 1997 film George of the Jungle and its 2003 sequel George of the Jungle 2 and provided the voices for Bullwinkle, Boris, Fearless Leader, The Narrator and the RBTV Announcer in the 2000 motion picture The Adventures of Rocky and Bullwinkle (for which he had been specially flown to the United States several times).
 He is an expert on the history of Jay Ward Productions, authoring the book The Moose That Roared: The Story of Jay Ward, Bill Scott, a Flying Squirrel, and a Talking Moose, published by St. Martin's Press.
-Also in 2000, Scott was originally cast as the voice of Diesel 10 in Thomas and the Magic Railroad, but was ultimately replaced by Neil Crone after test audiences said that Scott made the character sound too frightening for young children.
-However, his voice can still be heard in early UK and US trailers of the film; Scott had also narrated the Thomas the Tank Engine and Friends toy merchandise commercials from Bluebird Toys in Australia in 1998.
+Also in 1999, Scott was originally cast as the voice of Diesel 10 in Thomas and the Magic Railroad but was replaced in the final film with Neil Crone.

-Scott has also spent years studying the work of early voice actors, trying to identify performers who originally went uncredited in cartoons, and authoring the 2022 book Cartoon Voices of the Golden Age, Vol. 1-2, published by BearManor Media.
+Scott has also spent years studying the work of early voice actors, trying to identify performers who originally went uncredited in cartoons and authoring the 2022 book Cartoon Voices of the Golden Age, Vol. 1-2, published by BearManor Media.